Albanians: Independence of Kosovo

 The overwhelming majority of Kosovo's population is ethnically Albanian with nearly 1.7 million people.
 Their presence as well as in the adjacent regions of Toplica and Morava is recorded since the Middle Ages.
 As the Serbs expelled many Albanians from the wider Toplica and Morava regions in Southern Serbia, which the 1878 Congress of Berlin had given to the Principality of Serbia, many of them settled in Kosovo.

 The Newborn monument in Pristina was unveiled at the celebration of the Independence of Kosovo.

-After being an integral section of the Kingdom of Yugoslavia, Kosovo including its Albanian population went through a period of discrimination, economic and political persecution.
-Rights to use the Albanian language were guaranteed by the constitution of the later formed Socialist Yugoslavia and was widely used in Macedonia and Montenegro prior to the dissolution of Yugoslavia.
+In the 20th century, Kosovo was subsequently a part of the Kingdom of Yugoslavia and socialist Yugoslavia.
+The former colonized Kosovo by force, a process which included mass killings and repression of ethnic Albanians.

+During the socialist era, the political situation of the Kosovars improved, although police action against all "decentralizing" forces (which included the Kosovar Albanians) was still espoused by figures such as Aleksandar Ranković.
+Rights to use the Albanian language were guaranteed by the constitution and it was widely used in Macedonia and Montenegro prior to the dissolution of Yugoslavia.
+However, the economical situation in Kosovo (similarly to other southern regions such as Macedonia) became more and more precarious in comparison to the richer republics such as Slovenia and Croatia.
+This was especially the case in the aftermath of liberalization and the full embrace of market socialism after 1965.
+The mounting economic disparities contributed greatly to the rise of nationalism and ethnic tensions, both in the richer and poorer republics.

 In 1989, Kosovo lost its status as a federal entity of Yugoslavia with rights similar to those of the six other republics and eventually became part of Serbia and Montenegro.
+Under the leadership of Slobodan Milošević, state-sanctioned discrimination and inflammatory rhetoric directed against Albanians increased sharply.
 In 1998, tensions between the Albanian and Serb population of Kosovo culminated in the Kosovo War, which led to the external and internal displacement of hundreds of thousands of Kosovo Albanians.
 Serbian paramilitary forces committed war crimes in Kosovo, although the government of Serbia claims that the army was only going after suspected Albanian terrorists.
 NATO launched a 78-day air campaign in 1999, which eventually led to an end to the war.